fengliu1227/Wiki-Repository/README.md

 Ant Design Vue&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;=>  make it easy for the style of the page<br>
 Vue 3.0, Vue Cli&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;=>  develop the frontend<br>
 RocketMQ&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;=>  Decouple the spring boot aplication and the message function<br>
-spring, Spring boot&nbsp;=>  never felt so easy to develop a web application before<br>
+spring, Spring boot&nbsp;=>  never felt so easy to develop a web application before<br><br/>

+Unify request and response classes and formats to facilitate the scanning of receiving data and using data, it also make it easier to vaildify the data passed in backend.<br/>
+Designed reuseable components for front-end.<br/>

 ## Technology Stack